torchbox/torchbox-constitution/structure-and-governance.md

-# Chapter 4: Structure & governance
+# 3. Structure & governance

 A clear, accountable structure for sharing power and making decisions